 If you have already received a different COVID-19 vaccine.

 Covishield or the Oxford-AstraZeneca vaccine is a vaccine developed in the UK.
 It is a vaccine that is approved for emergency usage in India.
-It is currently provided to prevent COVID-19 in people who are 18 years or older.
+It is currently provided to prevent COVID-19 in people who are 18 years or older at an interval of 12 to 16 weeks.
 The Covishield vaccine is administered in two separate doses.
 Each dose contains 0.5 ml of the vaccine.
-After the administration of the first dosage, the second dose is given after four to six weeks.
+After the administration of the first dosage, the second dose is given after six to eight weeks.
 If you miss the second dose, contact your healthcare provider and ask for their advice.
 This vaccine is given as an intramuscular injection.
 This intramuscular injection is administered in the deltoid muscle.
 The reason for the administration of vaccines in the deltoid muscle of the arm are:

 The ingredients that are present in the Covishield vaccine are: